Airline Pilots, Copilots, and Flight Engineers

 People are too anxious to get on a plane without another human being up front with their life and safety on the line.
 This will be even more true as we move through the inevitable accidents during automation of ground transportation.
 At least that's what I heard as an FAA research scientist working on future drone airspace research projects.

-Captam (Highly likely) says
+Captam (Highly likely) 1 year ago

 The “need for the human touch“ when things “go wrong“ with a flight is arguably correct However this function can be provided perfectly adequately from a remote control room.
 The human does not need to be sitting in the cockpit.
 The ability to fly precision drone operarions from control rooms thousands of miles away proves this.
 Flights can be totally automated but when an abnormality occurs, the controllers (who oversee multiple flights)can be alerted, and intervene renotely if necessaey.